Two basic types of bacterial toxins are known: exotoxins and endotoxins. They display striking differences in their structure and basic traits.

 - Well-defined are staphylococcal toxic shock syndrome toxin (TSST), which causes toxic shock syndrome, and pyrogenic exotoxins of group A beta-hemolytic streptococci

-- The major clinical manifestations of above-mentioned disorders are secondary to the effects of pro-inflammatory cytokines (toxic shock, high fever, organ dysfunction, etc.)
+- The major clinical manifestations of the above-mentioned disorders are secondary to the effects of pro-inflammatory cytokines (toxic shock, high fever, organ dysfunction, etc.)

 - And there is a separate special group of toxins capable of specific protease activity.
 Among them are extremely toxic neurotoxins.